johnmcfarlane/papers/c++/error-handling.md

       return true;
   }
   // better; program will trap if user passes (color)3;
-  // it's clear from the code that fallthrough is a bug assert(false);
+  // it's clear from the code that fall-through is a bug assert(false);
 }
 ```